This post may contain affiliate links. Please read my disclosure for more information.

-If you ask us, your best bet is to start off small, and watch as your savings grow over time.
+If you ask us, your best bet is to start off small, and watch as your savings account grow over time.
 And of course, the less you spend money, the faster you will be able to meet your savings goal.

 You may feel a little impatient, but trust us when we say that it’ll be so worth it when your times comes.